FeeLimit Parameter Setting

 608060405234801561000f575f80fd5b50d3801561001b575f80fd5b50d28015610027575f80fd5b5060405161024f38038061024f8339818101604052810190610049919061008d565b80600181905550506100b8565b5f80fd5b5f819050919050565b61006c8161005a565b8114610076575f80fd5b50565b5f8151905061008781610063565b92915050565b5f602082840312156100a2576100a1610056565b5b5f6100af84828501610079565b91505092915050565b61018a806100c55f395ff3fe608060405234801561000f575f80fd5b50d3801561001b575f80fd5b50d28015610027575f80fd5b5060043610610057575f3560e01c80634e70b1dc1461005b57806360fe47b1146100795780636d4ce63c14610095575b5f80fd5b6100636100b3565b60405161007091906100e2565b60405180910390f35b610093600480360381019061008e9190610129565b6100b9565b005b61009d6100c2565b6040516100aa91906100e2565b60405180910390f35b60015481565b805f8190555050565b5f8054905090565b5f819050919050565b6100dc816100ca565b82525050565b5f6020820190506100f55f8301846100d3565b92915050565b5f80fd5b610108816100ca565b8114610112575f80fd5b50565b5f81359050610123816100ff565b92915050565b5f6020828403121561013e5761013d6100fb565b5b5f61014b84828501610115565b9150509291505056fea26474726f6e582212205d0adb1a1985b9d6f432a9defc416a17dfe1c931bfb8554978c0f37cfe4cc99f64736f6c63430008140033

 This contract needs to pass in a uint type parameter when deploying.
-Assuming that the value 2 is passed in during deployment, it will be ABI-encoded to 000000000000000000000000000000000000000000000000000000000000000000000002, which is put after the bytecode to get data field value.
-The estimated command is:
+Assuming that the value 2 is passed in during deployment, it will be ABI-encoded to 000000000000000000000000000000000000000000000000000000000000000000000002, which is put after the bytecode to get the data field value.
+The command for estimation is:

 curl --request POST \